Today we talk about a powerful four step process to so we can learn how to not stress eat and stop stress eating.

 - “It’s okay to have needs.”

 - “You’re ok.
-It’s all right to need comfort and soothing.”
+You are all right to need comfort and soothing.”

 - “It’s okay to need ease and downtime.”